310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/flood_of_customers_p2.md

 {% bubble Nice %}
 “Fufu.
 I can see that you’re all already racking your brains for a strategy for the final day.”

 “Tomorrow, all your fans who have been looking forward to meeting you will likely crowd the venue.
-We estimate an unparalleled amount of customers compared to the gourmands we’ve had up to now.”
+We estimate an unparalleled amount of customers compared to the gourmets we’ve had up to now.”

 “Gourmet District is a straightforward ‘profit’ contest.
 Unlike Prince Castle, your ‘competition score’ will also have a massive gap depending on your profits.”